Higher domain authority will result in better rankings for all your pages.

 In Moz’s own words:

-“Domain Authority (DA) is a search engine ranking score developed by Moz that predicts how well a website will rank on search engine result pages (SERPs).
-A Domain Authority score ranges from one to 100, with higher scores corresponding to a greater ability to rank.”
+“DA is a search engine ranking score developed by Moz that predicts how well a website will rank on search engine result pages (SERPs).
+Score ranges from one to 100, with higher scores corresponding to a greater ability to rank.”

 So the higher your DA score, the higher your site is likely to rank.
 On the flip side, a low DA score will likely result in a low ranking in the SERPs, meaning less eyes on your site, less traffic, and fewer conversions.